Railf/Rent-Gear-Here/README.md

 Code written for RGH's "Bike Program Schedule."

 ### Owner Arrival
-Fetch the "OWNER ARRIVAL" status, if there is an owner arriving, pertaining to bike-wellness checks.
+Fetch the "OWNER ARRIVAL" status, for the property that exists on the same row, if an RGH partner has an owner arrival for said property; otherwise, return nothing.
 ```
 =fetchOwnerArrival()
 ```